mkp170791/numpy/doc/source/reference/arrays.indexing.rst

 Indexing into a structured array can also be done with a list of field names, *e.g.* ``x[['field-name1','field-name2']]``.
 As of NumPy 1.16 this returns a view containing only those fields.
-In older versions of numpy it returned a copy.
+In older versions of numpy_demo it returned a copy.
 See the user guide section on :ref:`structured_arrays` for more information on multifield indexing.